 A $3 tag sale buy has turned into a massive windfall for the lucky bargain hunter: the Chinese bowl sold for $2.23 million at an auction at Sotheby’s on Tuesday.

-After picking it up for $3.00 down the road in 2007, the buyer displayed it the living room.
-They became curious about its value and brought it to experts for an appraisal.
+After picking it up for a few dollars down the road in 2007, the buyer displayed it the living room.
+More recently, they became curious about its value and brought it to experts for an appraisal.
 Sotheby’s had estimated the bowl would sell for between $200,000 and $300,000.

 But four bidders battled over the rare find, and it ultimately sold to renowned London art dealer Giuseppe Eshenazi for $2.225 million.